 Since 2013 is Willeke actively working on research and implementation of age-friendly environments in Europe and founded AFEdemy in 2017.
-She is coordinator of the Action
+She is the coordinator of the

-Group on age-friendly environments of Innovation Partnership on Active and Healthy Ageing.
+Action Group D4 on age-friendly buildings, cities and environments of the European Innovation Partnership on Active and Healthy Ageing.
 She is assigned by the municipality of The Hague to maintain international relations with Europe and the World Health Organization and to deliver support with the development of age-friendly policies.
-She supported the Age-friendly Cities Conference of The Hague (2-4 October 2017) and Joint Action of the cities of The Hague, Bangalore, Suzhou, Frankfurt, Manchester and New York.
-Also for the municipality of The Hague in 2017, she led a performance audit on the efficiency and effectivity of public services of the municipality.
+She supported the Age-friendly Cities Conference of The Hague (2-4 October 2017) and Joint Action of the cities of The Hague, Bangalore, Suzhou, Frankfurt, Manchester, and New York.
+Also, for the municipality of The Hague in 2017, she led a performance audit on the efficiency and effectivity of public services of the municipality.

-Willeke started her career as nurse in mental healthcare.
-After she graduated as political scientist, she worked in Dutch parliament.
+Willeke started her career as a nurse in mental healthcare.
+After she graduated as a political scientist, she worked in the Dutch parliament.
 As personal assistant of an MP of the First Chamber and as policy advisor health care policies of the social liberal democratic party D66.
-Then she continued her career as policy advisor at the Netherlands Board for Healthcare Institutions and as researcher at research institute TNO.
+Then she continued her career as a policy advisor at the Netherlands Board for Healthcare Institutions and as a researcher at research institute TNO.

-Mr Melvin van der Mark (Bsc.), intern - AFEdemy and student Utrecht University
+Mr Melvin van der Mark (Bsc.), intern - AFEdemy and student at the Utrecht University

 Ever since 2014 is Melvin captivated by the raising challenges from the demographic change.
-During his physiotherapy studies he conducted a European study on dementia-friendly housing facilities, commissioned by the city of Rotterdam.
-In its succession he continued advising the municipality in other regional projects with similar themes.
+During his physiotherapy studies, he conducted a European study on dementia-friendly housing facilities, commissioned by the city of Rotterdam.
+In its succession, he continued advising the municipality in other regional projects with similar themes.
 Soon after he commenced in FP7 and AAL EU research & innovation projects during his internship at Vilans, Dutch National centre of expertise on long-term care.
-After graduating with an honours degree in physiotherapy, he supplemented his knowledge in Healthcare Technology at Rotterdam University of Applied Science for a year.
+After graduating with an honour's degree in physiotherapy, he supplemented his knowledge in Healthcare Technology at the Rotterdam University of Applied Science for a year.
 Before he extended his studies into the master degree Innovation Science at Utrecht University.
 Where he is still at.

 Melvin is no newcomer to international collaboration in research and education.
-He has held a board position at the European Network for Physiotherapy in Higher Education and was co-founder of the Honours Student Association Rotterdam.
-In addition, he initiated international collaboration at the institute of healthcare in Rotterdam, which resulted in an annual international exchange program for all second year students, accredited with ECTS and part of all paramedic curricula's.
+He has held a board position at the European Network for Physiotherapy in Higher Education and was a co-founder of the Honours Student Association Rotterdam.
+In addition, he initiated international collaboration at the institute of healthcare in Rotterdam, which resulted in an annual international exchange program for all second-year students, accredited with ECTS and part of all paramedic curriculums.
 He took part in the launch of the Covenant on Demographic Change: towards an age-friendly Europe.
-Furthermore, he is active in the action group D4 "Age-friendly Environments" of European Innovation Partnership on Active and Healthy Aging.
+Furthermore, he is active in the action group D4 "Age-friendly Environments" of the European Innovation Partnership on Active and Healthy Aging.

 Currently is Melvin working in the areas of healthcare technology and innovation management.
 Where he is most interested in analysing innovation models and assessing adoption rates.
-Also taking in account the fields of health economics, user-centered design, and technical quality evaluation.
+Also taking into account the fields of health economics, user-centred design, and technical quality evaluation.